borgbackup/borg/docs/internals/frontends.rst

     Array of strings of the command line that created the archive

-    The note about paths from above applies here as well.
+    The note about paths from above applies here as well. chunker_params
+    The chunker parameters the archive has been created with.

 :ref:`borg_info` further has: